onderonur/react-intersection-observer-hook/README.md

 ## Props

+Both `useIntersectionObserver` and `useTrackVisibility` gets the same props.
+And those are;

 - **root:** The viewport element to check the visibility of the given target with the ref callback.
 The default value is the browser viewport.
 - **rootMargin:** Indicates the margin value around the root element.
 Default value is zero for all directions (top, right, bottom and left).
 - **threshold:** Threshold value (or values) to trigger the observer.